nakayoshi/quote/README.md

 Find a message from the URL and replace your message with an embed.

 ## How it works
-Quote uses Discord's Webhook API to send messages to customize the username and the avatar.
+Quote uses Discord's Webhook API to send messages with a customized username and an avatar.
 We delete the original message and use this technique to pretend the message as if it was sent by another user.

 ## FAQ
 ### Quote didn't find the message despite I used the command properly